 A strong financial aid program supports Sewickley Academy's commitment to diversity within our student body.
 Qualified, motivated students are encouraged to apply to Sewickley Academy irrespective of financial need.
-During the 2017-2018 school year is $2.2 million.
+During the 2017-2018 school year, our financial aid budget is $2.2 million.
 Approximately 23% of students received tuition assistance.

 Grants are awarded on the basis of demonstrated financial need.
 Financial aid is available to students in PK through Grade 12; however, aid is primarily available to families of students enrolled in Grades 6-12.
 Once a financial aid commitment is made to a family, continuing assistance can be anticipated as long as financial need continues to be demonstrated.

 The financial aid program at Sewickley Academy is need-based.
 When the family of an accepted student demonstrates financial need, the school makes every effort to help offset the cost of a Sewickley Academy education according to that family's particular need.
 Aid decisions are guided by financial data submitted to Financial Aid for School Tuition (FAST) by Independent School Management (ISM), and by review of the application data by Sewickley Academy's Financial Aid Committee.

 There are no merit-based scholarships available at Sewickley Academy.
 All aid is need-based.

 Pre-Kindergarten: $17,125 Kindergarten: $18,625 Each additional afternoon for PK-K: $395 for full year [For example: If your Pre-K child stays after normal class hours 5 days/week, the cost for the year is $1,975.]
 Grades 1-5: $23,225 Grades 6-8: $27,035 Grades 9-12: $28,850

 A one-time, non-refundable enrollment fee of $1,500 is payable when the enrollment contract is signed and submitted.
 This is a one-time fee and does not reduce first-year tuition costs.